Small plane crashes at airport, catches fire; 2 are killed

 An NTSB spokesman says an investigator will be on the site early Sunday to examine the aircraft and document the scene.

-An FAA spokesman says the plane was a Cessna 172.
+The FAA says the plane was a Cessna 172.

 The airport is about 45 miles south of Boston.